sandeep4055/Tensorflow/transfer_learning/readme.md

 Pretrained models and datasets play a crucial role in advancing machine learning research and application development.
 They provide a foundation for building powerful models and enable researchers and developers to leverage state-of-the-art techniques and focus on specific tasks or domains of interest.

 ## 2. Pretrained Models and Datasets
+### Introduction to popular pretrained models: VGG, ResNet, Inception, etc.
-### Here's an introduction to some popular pretrained models used in computer vision:
+#### Here's an introduction to some popular pretrained models used in computer vision:

 #### VGG (Visual Geometry Group):